VirginiaTech/GitWorkshops/README.md

 # Basic Git

 ## [Forking](https://guides.github.com/activities/forking/ "GitHub Guides: Forking")
-Forking is a **GitHub** feature that creates a copy of a repository in your account.
-Begin by going the repository's web page.
+Forking is a **GitHub** feature that creates a copy of some repository into a specified account that you have access to.
+Begin by going to that repository's web page.
 1. Fork to your personal account by clicking the **"Fork"** button in the upper right hand corner.
 2. Invite your teammates to join your forked repository by going to the **"Settings"** page of the repository.
 3. Select the **"Collaborators"** tab from the sidebar on the left and enter your teammates' usernames.

 ## [Cloning](https://git-scm.com/docs/git-clone "Git Clone")
+Copies a GitHub Repo from GitHub onto your computer.
+This creates the working directory, staging area, and Git Repo for you, so you don't need to init.

 Copy the **HTTPS** URL from the repository.
 Before you use this URL, be sure to change to the directory where you'd like for the repository to be saved on your local machine.
 The sequence of events

 ```